 Sure, the details depend on your business specifics.
 But usually, it is recommended to notify the customers of the date and amount of the next planned payment monthly.
 Even if they've changed their mind and want to unsubscribe from your service, such notification will serve as a reminder to do it.

 Recurring payments may be of great use for online cinemas and other streaming services, developers who implement online games by subscription, insurance companies, credit institutions, service providers, etc. That is, those whose services people use continuously over a certain period.

-The recurring payments feature allows customers to receive the service uninterruptedly since there is no risk to forget to pay on time.
-The only obstacle is the absence of funds on the customer’s account.
+The recurring payments feature allows customers to receive the service uninterruptedly since there is no risk of forgetting to pay on time.
+The only obstacle is the absence of funds in the customer's account.
 In such cases, the attempts to debit a card can be repeated several times; after that, clients receive a reminder to top up their card.